As an Amazon Associate I earn from qualifying purchases.

-Jägerschnitzel means “hunter’s cutlets” in German, so why not adapt this Teutonic classic for dove breasts?
+Jägerschnitzel means “hunter’s cutlets” in German, so why not adapt this Teutonic classic for dove breast?

 What does it taste like?
 Damn good is what it tastes like.
-If your heat is high enough when you cook the dove cutlets, the center will still be pink in the center, like a dove should be.
+If your heat is high enough when you cook the dove breast, they will still be pink in the center, like a dove should be.
 And the mushroom gravy is, well gravy, man — and who doesn’t like gravy?

 I love using chanterelles with jägerschnitzel, as this is traditional.
 If you can find them, use chanties: They taste wonderful, almost fruity, and look pretty on the plate.
 But don’t let a lack of chanterelles put you off from making this recipe.
 Any mushroom will do.

 So give this one a go this dove season.
 And if you run out of dove breast before you get to it, use any old meat, pounded thin of course.
 You won’t be sorry if you do.

 OTHER GREAT DOVE RECIPES

 - Doves la Mancha.
 An irresistible Spanish preparation that has become one of my signature dishes.

 - Hank’s dove poppers.
 This is my spin on a Dove Opener favorite.

 - Smoked doves bathed in a Mexican guajillo sauce.
 Rich and only moderately spicy.